Satyaki: Kurukshetra War

-Satyaki strongly and passionately favors the cause of the Pandavas over the Kauravas in the Kurukshetra War.
-Prior to the war, Satyaki accompanied Krishna to the Kuru capital, with Krishna as the Pandavas' emissary of peace.
-He is a witness to Duryodhana's attempt to arrest Krishna and Krishna's Vishwaroopa form, though he is not mentioned as one of the few persons not blinded by the apparation.
-After talks break down, Satyaki leads the Sivi and Vrishni army to the Pandava's camp.
-While Satyaki, along with others like Chekitana and Syenajita joins the Pandavas, Krishna promises his army to Duryodhana.
-Hence, Yadavas sworn directly to Dwarka like Kritvarma fight for the Kauravas, meaning Satyaki has to fight his kinsmen in the war.
-He provides 1 Akshauhini army to the Pandavas.
-According to Bhishma, he is capable of fighting 12 Atirathis alone.
+Satyaki supported the Pandavas against the Kauravas in the Kurukshetra War.
+He traveled with Krishna to the Kuru capital as part of the peace mission and later joined the Pandavas with troops from the Vrishnis and Sivis.
+While Satyaki fought for the Pandavas, other Yadavas under Kritavarma supported the Kauravas after Krishna gave his army to Duryodha.Traditions hold that Satyaki brought one akshauhini army and that Bhishma rated him able to face twelve atirathis alone.
 During the war, Satyaki is the commander of one akshauhini of the Pandava army.

 2nd day

 On the 2nd day of the war, Satyaki fought with Shakuni.
 Shakuni gave him a fierce battle.
 But Satyaki defeated him.

 14th day

 The fourteenth day of the battle features Satyaki in a prominent role.
 With Arjuna attempting to pierce Drona's formation in order to fulfill his oath of killing Jayadratha, Satyaki defends Yudhishthira from Drona, who was attempting to capture the emperor in Arjuna's absence.
 Rescuing Dhristadyumna from Drona, Satyaki engages in a long fight with Drona, taking up the morning's fight.
 Drona gets so frustrated by Satyaki, that he even uses divine weapons, which Satyaki counters using his knowledge of divine weapons from his education under Arjuna.
 Eventually, Satyaki tires, and he is wounded by Drona's arrows.
 He is rescued by a new attack from the Upapandavas.
 Ultimately, Satyaki manages to stall Drona long enough that Duryodhana, frustrated with Drona's lack of progress, withdraws Drona to focus on the conflict with Arjuna.

 Later in the day, Yudhishthira gets worried for Arjuna's safety.
 Despite his protests that protecting the king is more important, Satyaki is ordered to find and aid Arjuna.
 At the entrance to the Padmavyuha, he meets Drona.
 Knowing that he cannot bypass the sage, he circumvents him, telling Drona that he must duplicate the actions of his guru (as Arjuna had declined to fight Drona at the start of the day).